hansvanlin/Marstek-venus-A/README.md

 The flow makes use of the "node-red-contrib-modbus" nodes.
 Adapt the marstek Ip number to your "your Ip number" with port ":502"
 \
+\
 From version 0.1.5 a 3th battery is added since I'm going to buy a 3th set.
 Also it is easier to remove/ disable batteries than adding them.
 \
+\
 Due to the discharge bug I changed to different way of controlling the batteries.
-\
-\
-From version 0.1.7 I'm using the Marstek schedule's which I can change via Modbus registers 43100-43104.
+From version 0.1.7 I'm using the Marstek schedule's and configure it via Modbus registers 43100-43104.
 These registers are written in one command thru the "Marstek Mode controller" node.
 \
 \
-In this version power settings can be set in the UI.
+Also the power settings can be set in the UI.
 The power can be set from 100W to 1500W in case it doesn't discharge try 1400W to avoid the fw bug.
 \
 \
 <img width="1866" height="849" alt="image" src="https://github.com/user-attachments/assets/dab7ba52-5fc6-49d3-9a71-0387e06a8484" />